Carindale Library Makerspace

 You can participate in a range of activities at the makerspace including:

-- group induction sessions for sewing and laser cutting equipment, which includes an introduction to the scan and cut machines
+• group induction sessions for sewing machines / overlockers and laser cutting equipment, which includes an introduction to the scan and cut machines

-- maker sessions to book and use the equipment for your own creative projects (once you've completed the relevant inductions)
+• booking and using the equipment for your own creative projects (once you've completed the relevant inductions)

 How will I know what's happening at the makerspace?